-Lean develops into a set of principles, practices, tools and techniques that focus on reducing waste, coordinating workflows and dealing with .Lean as a business philosophy based on minimizing the use of resources (including time) in various company activities.
+Lean develops into a set of principles, practices, tools and techniques that focus on reducing waste, coordinating workflows and dealing with Lean as a business philosophy based on minimizing the use of resources (including time) in various company activities.
 Lean focuses on identifying and eliminating non-value-adding activities in design, production (for manufacturing) or operations (for services), and supply chain management, which is directly related to customers.
-There are five principles from the Lean Process, namely the first to identify the value of the product (goods and / or services) based on the customer's perspective.
+There are five principles from the Lean Process, namely the first to identify the value of the product (goods and/or services) based on the customer's perspective.
 The second principle is to identify the value stream process mapping (mapping process in the value stream) for each product.
 The third principle is to eliminate unnecessary added waste from all activities throughout the value stream process.
 The fourth principle is to organize so that the material, information and products flow smoothly and efficiently throughout the value stream process.
+The fifth principle is to continually look for various improvement tools and techniques to achieve excellence and continuous improvement.

-The fifth principle is to improvement.Six Sigma was developed for the first time by employees at Motorolla, Bill Smith, assisted by MikelJ.
-Harry in 1987 in the United States.
+Six Sigma was developed for the first time by employees at Motorolla, Bill Smith, assisted by Mikel J. Harry in 1987 in the United States.
 Motorolla runs the program as a strategic initiative as a global company.
 This initiative is specifically designed to deal with any problems that originate from variations, both by reducing variation and by improving average values, and is also useful for ongoing improvements and breakthrough improvements.